kalebhorlick/LMR_data_files/README.md

 Correspondence with Dave A. {and Hakim}, GitHub is a viable option for the housing of our files.
 Tree rings still in limbo as of 10:57 MST on 2/17/15.

 ~100 corals as of 3/25/15, Tree ring files to come

+~130 corals and 311 files total as of 5:40 MST on 4/2/15, tree ring files still to come...